raganwald-deprecated/homoiconic/2011/value.markdown

       second_ref = 'brand new string';
     }

-In 'called_method,' 'second_ref' will be a copy of a reference to a String.
-When foo is called, second_ref will point to some original String (which is an object, obviously).
+In `called_method`, `second_ref` will be a copy of a reference to a String.
+When `called_method` is called, `second_ref` will point to some original String (which is an object, obviously).
 But it's a brand new reference.

-What happens when "second_ref = 'brand new string';" is executed?
+What happens when `second_ref = 'brand new string';` is executed?
 Well, first we evaluate the RHS of the assignment.
 This creates a brand new string with the value "brand new string".
-Then we change the reference second_ref to point to the brand new string and throw away its original value, which was a reference to the original string.
+Then we change the reference `second_ref` to point to the brand new string and throw away its original value, which was a reference to the original string.

-Let's flesh out 'some_method':
+Let's flesh out `some_method`:

     public void some_method () {
       String first_ref = 'original string';